people • birds • place

 The original EWA atlas uses a Mukurtu platform.
 Mukurtu (MOOK-oo-too) is a grassroots project aiming to empower communities to manage, share and exchange their digital heritage in culturally relevant and ethically-minded ways.
 We are committed to maintaining an open, community-driven approach and to help build a platform that fosters relationships of respect and trust.

-Our name, EWA, is inspired by the Hawai’ian 'ewa'ewa for Onychoprion fuscatus (the Sooty Tern or Wideawake), a pan-tropical species whose range and migrations link diverse peoples and cultures.
-Our logo depicting this bird was designed by Colin Wilkinson of the RSPB to recall a Polynesian or Celtic tattoo.
+Our name, EWA (pronounced ee-wa) is inspired by the Hawai’ian bird named 'ewa'ewa (Onychoprion fuscatus, also known as the Sooty Tern or Wideawake), a pan-tropical species whose range and migrations link diverse peoples and cultures.
+Our logo depicting this bird was designed by Colin Wilkinson of the Royal Society for the Protection of Birds, recalling a Polynesian or Celtic tattoo.

 %20Gehan%20de%20Silva%20Wijeyer.jpg)